-Charlotte Dawson who was found dead today at her apartment in Woolloomooloo was a glorious, unreasonable, intelligent, impatient, compassionate, reasonable, garrulous and really really really incredibly good-looking 47-year-old hot mess.
+Charlotte Dawson who was found dead today at her apartment in Woolloomooloo was a glorious, ed rx unreasonable, hospital intelligent, sovaldi sale impatient, compassionate, reasonable, garrulous and really really really incredibly good-looking 47-year-old hot mess.
 Like most humans, she was complex.
 Actually, fuck that.
 She was MUCH more complex than most humans.

 Please.
 Try to remember this as you eulogise her into a Talking Point or an Issue.
 Please.
 Try to remember that denying Charlotte her complexity is tantamount to grave robbery.

 Of course, this has already happened.
 Charlotte has been pressed into the service of those who have Interests, those who are just old-fashioned ghouls and those who wish to prove how compassionate they are by making the Lifeline number their status.

 Seriously.
 Give it a fucking rest.
 I know you believe that Trolls did this or that Depression did this or, by tomorrow, you will probably be saying that The Patriarchy did it.
 Oh, Mama.
 I can hardly WAIT for the inane feminist commentary which suggests that my mate was a victim of The Fashion Industry.

 When all we know is that she eventually fell victim to life after living most of it very well.

 Charlotte saw the world in vivid colours.
 She did not see it in monochrome but with devastating clarity unmatched by even the most efficient graphics processing unit.
 If you think for a moment you can legitimately reduce her death to black and white, you can be fairly sure you were the kind of twit she would have despised.